MKG0007/dbms-notes/README.md

 🧩 **Foreign Key Handling**
 - `ON DELETE CASCADE` → delete dependent rows automatically
 - `ON DELETE SET NULL` → set foreign key to NULL on deletion
+- `ON UPDATE CASCADE` → update the dependent rows automatically

 ---